ComposioHQ/composio/python/examples/image_search/readme.md

 ```shell
 python cookbook/examples/image_search/main.py
 ```
-Your database operations should be performed as described by the script, with SQL queries executed and logged accordingly.

 Note: We have a dummy folder called iamges with a few images of animals named.
 Feel free to use this folder for reference and search images on it to understand the agent's functionality better.